 You’re Independent! (duh)

 Don’t want to deal with the same faces everyday? don’t want to comply with others quirks? you don’t have to!
 You can really just up and go at your own pace & leisure (friends & travel companions may protest) without having to deal with set times & appointments scheduled by someone who isn’t you.
 Of course if you’re traveling with people, it is different, but you & your group are only limited to your own plans.
-Think of the freedom of being able to do things on your own time, want to stay in the city for an extra night? you can totally do that.
-Tour groups have set the travel schedule for you, so you’re off to the next city when the schedule dictates (it’s actually not as stringent as it sounds, there have been times where things are changed, it is just a pain when you have to work through certain channels).
-When I was in Chile 6 months ago, I had originally planned on going to the city of Valparaiso for a day, but I enjoyed it so much that I ended up staying for a night.
-You can’t really do that without dealing with some complication on a tour.
+Think of the freedom of being able to do things on your own time, want to stay in the city for an extra night?
+Do it.
+Tour groups have set the travel schedule for you, so you’re off to the next city when the schedule dictates.

 Absolute Control over your spending